atlregional/atltransit.org/pages/fares/passes.md

 Wondering about the best way to pay for your trip?
 Below is a complete listing of all fare passes available in the region.

-Most discounts and passes for each individual transit agency are available on your Breeze Card.
+Most fare discounts and regional products can be loaded on your Breeze Card.

 {% include fare-passes.html %}